HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 This milestone is to add to that tool support for backend packages such as Python that are raising funds through OpenCollective.

 Based on initial research, the level of effort should be assessed to determine whether the time it would take to implement this milestone is worth the result.
 If it's longer than 2 weeks time of one developer, it may not be worth it.

+## Develop opportunity protocol
+Diagram short name: `Opportunity-Protocol`

+Dependencies: `DB-API-Plan`

+Investigate whether it is appropriate to develop a protocol that is system-agnostic that describes the core components of what's contained in an opportunity.
+This could be shared across both federal grantmaking as well as some private-sector grantmaking to facilitate standardization and simplification.
+This could help bring us closer to the goal of having, for grantmaking, a version of what US colleges and universities share in their [Common App](https://www.commonapp.org/).

+The protocol would be implemented by our particular API ecosystem, but other platforms could implement the same protocol as well.

+Much more investigation is needed to define this milestone.

 # Communications Tooling